 Amanda The name by which this manual refers to

-the Amanda@Work.Group/Windows system to make reading about the system easier.
+the Amanda@Work.Group/DOS system to make reading about the system easier.
+Because of the name Amanda, the system is also referred to as "she."

 caller Someone who calls into Amanda.
 A call-